zupermann/gmd-nodejs-sdk/readme.md

 - Offers helper functions to easily call Coop Networl node API.
 - This SDK was initially designed for NodeJS.
 For running it in browser please see browser directory
   - please read browser/readme.md and browser/index.html example
+- For more API details please read comments in gmd-crypto.js file.

 ### Instructions
 - To run tests: